OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-35.md

 ## 2 Chronicles 35:1

-Then Josiah celebrated the Passover to the Lord in Jerusalem,
+Josiah observed the Passover for the Lord in Jerusalem,
-and they slaughtered the Passover animals on the fourteenth day of the first month.
+and the Passover animals were sacrificed on the fourteenth day of the first month.

 ## 2 Chronicles 35:2